adsota/android-sdk/Readme.md

 `adNativeRequest.adUnitID = 10;`

+`adNativeRequest.state = "MyCustomState";` //Optional, use for Offerwall type

+`adNativeRequest.target = "MyCustomTarget";`//Optional, use for Offerwall type

 - ADType(com.appota.ads.ADNative.ADType) is an enum type.
 It includes: ADTypeBanner, ADTypeInterstitial & ADTypeOfferWall.

 b.
 Set callback for request.